 Abstract

 Developmental dyslexia is characterized by reading difficulty and is known to be associated with atypical brain functions.
-One neuropsychological theory of dyslexia posits that dyslexia reflects a deficit in procedural memory (skill learning that is independent of the brain structures that support declarative or explicit memory).
-Here we examined multiple forms of skill learning in adults with developmental dyslexia.
+One neuropsychological theory of dyslexia posits that dyslexia reflects a deficit in procedural memory (learning that is independent of the brain structures that support declarative or explicit memory).
+Here we examined multiple forms of procedural-learning related tasks in adults with developmental dyslexia.
 Adults with dyslexia exhibited typical learning on two perceptual-motor tasks that have been well-established as reflecting purely procedural memory and dependent on basal ganglia and cerebellar structures, mirror tracing and rotary pursuit.
 They also exhibited typical statistical learning for visual material, but impaired statistical learning for auditory material.
 Auditory statistical learning proficiency correlated positively with single-word reading (decoding) performance across all participants and within the group with dyslexia, linking the major difficulty in dyslexia with impaired auditory statistical learning.
 These findings dissociate multiple forms of procedural memory that are intact in dyslexia from a specific impairment in auditory statistical learning that is associated with reading difficulty.

 Key Words: dyslexia, procedural memory, statistical learning, mirror tracing, rotary pursuit